Spurling’s Test

 • Follow-up evaluation: Healthcare professionals may use Spurling's Test during follow-up exams on patients who have already been diagnosed with cervical spine disorders to track the disease's development and modify the treatment strategy as necessary.

 It is essential to note that a positive Spurling's Test alone is not enough to diagnose a cervical spine condition.
-Further imaging studies, such as X-rays, MRI, or CT scans, may be necessary to confirm the diagnosis.
+Further imaging studies, such as X-rays, MRI, or CT scans, may be necessary to confirm cervical radiculopathy and assess neck pain causes that Spurling's Test does not cover.

 Benefits of a free Spurling's Test template